Coda-Coda/handshake/README.md

  - The Handshake idea was partly inspired by [Co-Epi](https://www.coepi.org/).

  # Future work ideas: (just ideas, I am not in a position to work on them)
  - It could also be able to generate QR codes for events with groups of people.
-Then everyone attending just needs to scan one QR code instead of n(n-1)/2 codes.
+Then everyone attending just needs to scan one QR code instead of needing a total of n(n-1)/2 scans.
  - Taking research into how Covid-19 is spread into account.
 E.g. how useful is tracking meetings between people vs tracking interactions with physical places.
  - Looking more technically into how best to preserve privacy balanced against usefulness.